mebigfatguy/fb-contrib/README.md

 > If you are not up for contributing code but notice a common problem with some third party library, or general purpose pattern, please add an issue too.
 We always like new ideas.

-Often available on #fb-contrib on freenode.net for convorsation.
+Often available on #fb-contrib on freenode.net for conversation.